elotroalex/chiens/_texts/translation.md

 - {:.sp} The Mother.

 Be brave, girls ...
 Be brave ...
 It won't be easy ...
-Run ... run ... and hide in the sharp canes ... then run some more ...
+Run ... run ... hide in the sharp sugarcanes ... then run some more ...
 Ouch.
 My legs ...

 *(The mother and her girls have disappeared; same decor.
 A hoe slashes the scene.
 Hoes, then hands ...
 They are slaves plowing at dusk.)*